 \subsubsection{Secure AUROC Computation without Ties}

-In Algorithm \ref{alg:auc1}, we compute the AUROC as shown in Equation \ref{eq:auc_wo_tie} because we assume that there is no tie in the sorted list of PCVs.
-At the end of the secure computation, the shares of numerator $N$ and denominator $D$ are computed where $AUROC=N/D$. $S_i$ for $i \in \{0,1\}$ knows the number of test samples $M$.
-Thus $S_i$ can determine the upper bound for $N$ and $D$ and $\mathsf{DIV}$ can be used to calculate $AUROC=N/D$.
+In Algorithm \ref{alg:auc1}, we compute the AUROC as shown in Equation \ref{eq:auc_wo_tie} by assuming that there is no tie in the sorted list of PCVs.
+At the end of the secure computation, the shares of numerator $N$ and denominator $D$ are computed.
+Since $N$ is always greater than or equal to $D$, we can utilize the division of SecureNN to obtain $AUROC=N/D$.
 With the help of high numeric value precision of the results, most of the machine learning algorithms yield different PCVs for samples.
-Therefore, such an approach to compute the AUROC is applicable to most of the machine learning tasks.
-However, in case of a tie between samples from two classes in the PCVs, it does not guarantee that it gives the exact AUROC.
+Therefore, this version of computing the AUROC is applicable to most machine learning tasks.
+However, in case of a tie between samples from two classes in the PCVs, it does not guarantee the exact AUROC.
 Depending on the order of the samples, it approximates the score.
-To have a more accurate AUROC, we will propose another version with a slightly higher communication cost in the next section.
+To have a more accurate AUROC, we propose another version of AUROC computation with a slightly higher communication cost in the next section.